rgbkrk/things-keith-has-taught-me/README.md

 ## Front-end development

-Front end development is simply the best, and way more rewarding than back-end work, if only because you can poke the stuff you make with your fingers or a mouse.
+> "Front end development is simply the best, and way more rewarding than back-end work, if only because you can poke the stuff you make with your fingers or a mouse." - Keith